Work systems: Work system framework

 Participants are people who perform the work.
 Some may use computers and IT extensively, whereas others may use little or no technology.
 When analyzing a work system the more encompassing role of work system participant is more important than the more limited role of technology user (whether or not particular participants happen to be technology users).
 In work systems that are viewed as service systems, it is especially important to identify activities in which customers are participants.

 Information includes codified and non-codified information used and created as participants perform their work.
 Information may or may not be computerized.
 Data not related to the work system is not directly relevant, making the distinction between data and information secondary when describing or analyzing a work system.
 Knowledge can be viewed as a special case of information.

 Technologies include tools (such as cell phones, projectors, spreadsheet software, and automobiles) and techniques (such as management by objectives, optimization, and remote tracking) that work system participants use while doing their work.

 Products/services are the combination of physical things, information, and services that the work system produces for its customers' benefit and use.
 This may include physical products, information products, services, intangibles such as enjoyment and peace of mind, and social products such as arrangements, agreements, and organizations.
-The term "products/services” is used because the distinction between products and services in marketing and service science (Chesbrough and Spohrer, 2006) is not important for understanding work systems even though product-like vs. service-like is the basis of a series of design dimensions for characterizing and designing the things that a work system produces (Alter, 2012).
+The term "products/services” is used because the distinction between products and services in marketing and service science is not important for understanding work systems even though product-like vs. service-like is the basis of a series of design dimensions for characterizing and designing the things that a work system produces.